Lepton masses and mixing in a three-Higgs doublet model

-In the three-Higgs doublet model (3HDM) frame, we search for discrete flavour symmetries that give relations among the lepton masses and their mixing angles.
-We explore discreet non-Abelian groups of order less than 1035, treating neutrinos as Majorana or Dirac particles.
-Unlike the Standard Model, the 3HDM does not require the flavor symmetry to be broken.
-Despite the four free dynamic parameters available in the model, none of the groups fully predicts the lepton data.
-However, some of the scanned groups provide either the correct neutrino masses and mixing angles or the correct masses of the charged leptons. $\Delta(96)$ is the smallest group compatible with the experimental data of neutrino masses and PMNS mixing. $S_4$ is an approximate symmetry of Dirac neutrino mixing, with parameters staying about $3\sigma$ apart from the measured $\theta_{12}$, $\theta_{23}$, $\theta_{13}$ and $\delta_{CP}$.
+\begin{centering} { \bf Lepton masses and mixing in a three-Higgs doublet model}\\ 0.2cm { Joris Vergeest, Bartosz Dziewit, Piotr Chaber\\} University of Silesia, Katowice, Poland\\ 0.2cm { Marek Zra\l ek}\\ Humanitas University, Sosnowiec, Poland 1.2cm { \textbf Abstract} \end{centering} 0.2cm In the three-Higgs doublet model (3HDM) frame, we search for discrete flavour symmetries that give relations among the lepton masses and their mixing angles.
+We explore discrete non-Abelian groups of order less than 1035, treating neutrinos as Majorana or Dirac particles.
+Despite the free dynamic parameters available in the model, none of the groups fully predicts the lepton data.
+However, some of the scanned groups provide either the correct neutrino masses and mixing angles or the correct masses of the charged leptons. $\Delta(96)$ is the smallest group compatible with the experimental data of neutrino masses and PMNS mixing. $S_4$ is an approximate symmetry of Dirac neutrino mixing, with parameters staying about $3\sigma$ apart from the measured $\theta_{12}$, $\theta_{23}$, $\theta_{13}$.
+1cm